MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x19d--cluster-svhdx-livedump.md

 # Bug Check 0x19D: CLUSTER\_SVHDX\_LIVEDUMP

-The CLUSTER\_SVHDX\_LIVEDUMP bug check has a value of 0x0000019D.
+The CLUSTER\_SVHDX\_LIVEDUMP live dump has a value of 0x0000019D.
 This indicates that SVHDX initiated this livedump to help debug an inconsistent state.

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).

+(This code can never be used for a real bug check; it is used to identify live dumps.)

 ## CLUSTER\_SVHDX\_LIVEDUMP Parameters